developer-ramesh/FastAPI/README.md

-# FastAPI | Python
+# Python FastAPI
-Sample code base of the FastAPI | Python
+Sample code base of the FastAPI | Python Web framework

 ## Installtion using virtual envirment